asseco-pst/watch-your-language/async.md

 <img src="/uploads/78f0030a4e830d6ab7cf3910dd01f9a1/www.GIFCreator.me_mtIJtE.gif" width="400"/>

-1. We call `"//foo.com"` and then we wait
+1. We call `"//foo.com"` and then we wait... and then it returns
-2. We call `"//bar.com"` and then we wait
+2. We call `"//bar.com"` and then we wait... and then it returns
 3. We call `"//qux.com"` and then we wait and wait and wait and wait...
 This can even never end

-Since they are synchronous other operations cannot enter into the stack because it isn't empty.
+Since they are synchronous other tasks cannot enter into the stack because it isn't empty.
 And remeber **"a new task can only get into the stack when the stack is empty"**.

 And why is this a problem?